Chymyst/chymyst-core/docs/roadmap.md

 Version 0.8: Distributed execution and cluster deployments.

 Version 1.0: Complete enterprise-ready features, adapters to other frameworks, and several real-life projects using `Chymyst Core`.
-Complete documentation as a separate developer documentation and a book "Concurrency in Reactions: Declarative Scala multithreading with `Chymyst`".
+Complete documentation as a separate developer documentation and a book "Concurrency in Reactions: Declarative Scala multiprocessing with `Chymyst`".

 # Current To-Do List